timnboys/php/README.md

-# php
+# enverido/php
-PHP library for Enverido
+The official PHP library for the enverido licensing platform.